 Thanks to historical wisdom and healthy conservatism, the country did not only preserve the legacy of the USSR but also built on it.
 Belarus did not sell its land, factories and plants for a song.
 The government kept the biggest public assets in public hands and mobilized all the available resources to pave the way for a vibrant economy.
 Belarus’ industrial complex is still one of the most advanced in terms of industrial capacities among the former Soviet Union republics.
 It shapes the country’s image and status and is the foundation of its economic and political sovereignty.
 Thanks to the products made by Belarusian industry giants such as Minsk Automobile Plant (MAZ trademark), Belarusian Autoworks (BelAZ), Minsk Tractor Works (MTZ), Gomselmash, Belaruskali, Naftan and Mozyr oil refineries, Grodno Azot, Belarusian Steel Works (BMZ), Minsk Wheel Tractor Plant (MZKT), Belarus is well known all over the world today.
 These manufacturers are not just brands but symbols of independent Belarus.
 Belarus’ industrial complex generates one fourth of the country’s GDP and two thirds of the country’s commodity exports.
 These achievements have been made possible thanks to the policy of comprehensive support by the government and large-scale technological upgrade of the industry.

 Victory Day is a sacred holiday for Belarusians.
 It draws attention to war veterans and children of the war, and pays tribute to their gallantry, resilience and willpower.
 The Belarus Remembers campaign takes place all over the country.
 People walk carrying portraits of their grandfathers and great grandfathers as a token of respect for war heroes and a token of gratitude to the generation that won the war.
 Belarusians pay tribute to their fallen during a nationwide one-minute silence.
 Dozens of various events take place in every town and district on this day: flowers are laid at memorials, meetings with veterans are arranged, festive concerts and theatrical and musical performances are organized as well as sports competitions, exhibitions, and flash mobs.
 The Great Patriotic War songs are played all over the country.
 People dance to the tune of the legendary May Waltz in parks and squares.
-The celebration ends with colorful fireworks in all the regional capitals.
+The celebration ends with colorful fireworks in Minsk and all the regional capitals.

 The sovereign country of Belarus has a good tradition of commending agricultural workers for their hard labor.
 The first harvest festival and fair Dazhynki was arranged in 1996 upon the initiative of Belarus President Aleksandr Lukashenko.
 For many years, it has been a genuine feast for agribusiness workers, scientists, engineers, designers of new machines and vehicles, and everyone else, who helps agricultural enterprises achieve great performance.
 The harvest festival has its roots in centuries-old traditions and celebrate people who work hard.
 Until 2014, the festival was held on a nationwide basis.
 Now every region arranges its own harvest festival in one of district centers.
 By changing locations every year, the festival helps spruce up small Belarusian towns.
 Ceremonies to award winners of harvest competitions have always been the highlight of the festival.
 The best harvester operators and drivers are honored with valuable gifts and rewards.
 During the festival small towns turn into perfect places for outdoor festivities with open-air stages, artisan fairs, cultural, sports and entertainment zones.
 The Belarusian Dazhynki festival shows that the government’s concern about harvest begins with the government’s concern about farmers.